Lydia Litvyak: Manner of death

 Arguments have been published that dispute the official version of Litvyak's death.
 Although Yekaterina Valentina Vaschenko, the curator of the Litvyak museum in Krasnyi Luch has stated that the body was disinterred and examined by forensic specialists, who determined that it was indeed Litvyak, Kazimiera Janina Cottam claims, on the basis of evidence provided by Yekaterina Polunina, chief mechanic and archivist of the 586th Fighter Regiment in which Litvyak initially served, that the body was never exhumed and that verification was limited to comparison of a number of reports.

 Cottam, an author and researcher focusing on Soviet women in the military, concludes that Litvyak made a belly-landing in her stricken aircraft, was captured and was taken to a prisoner of war camp.
 In her book published in 2004, Polunina lists evidence that led her to conclude that Litvyak was pulled from the downed aircraft by German troops and held prisoner for some time.

 Gian Piero Milanetti, the author of a recent book on Soviet aviatrixes, wrote that an airwoman parachuted in the approximate location of the alleged crash landing of Litvyak's aircraft.
 No other Soviet airwomen operated in that area and so Milanetti believes the pilot was Litvyak, probably captured by the enemy.
 The Russian aviation historian Anatoly Plyac, a former KGB major, told Milanetti: "Litvyak survived and was taken prisoner..."

 A television broadcast from Switzerland was seen in 2000 by Raspopova, a veteran of the women's night bomber regiment.
 It featured a former Soviet woman fighter pilot who Raspopova thought may have been Litvyak.
 This veteran was wounded twice.
 Married outside of the Soviet Union, she had three children.
 Raspopova promptly told Polunina what she inferred from the Swiss broadcast.

 Number of kills

 There is no consensus among historians about the number of aerial victories scored by Litvyak.
-Russian historians Andrey Simonov and Svetlana Chudinova were able to confirm five solo and three team shootdowns of enemy aircraft plus the destruction of the air ballon with archival documents.
+Russian historians Andrey Simonov and Svetlana Chudinova were able to confirm five solo and three team shootdowns of enemy aircraft plus the destruction of the air balloon, with archival documents.
 Various other tallies are attributed to her, including eleven solo and three shared plus the balloon, as well as eight individual and four team.
 Anne Noggle credits her with twelve individual and two team shootdowns.
 Pasportnikova stated in 1990 that the tally was eleven solo kills plus the balloon, and an additional three shared.
 Polunina has written that the kills of famous Soviet pilots, including those of Litvyak and Budanova, were often inflated; and that Litvyak should be credited with five solo aircraft kills and two group kills, including the observation balloon.